I know IPFS, what’s the deal with Qri?

 Ooh look at you, smartie pants.
 You clicked the IPFS link.
 Assuming you understand the gist of IPFS, this may help connect the dots to how IPFS interacts with Qri.

 If you’re new to IPFS, no worries.
 You don’t need to understand IPFS to work with Qri.
-But if your curious about what all this IPFS talk is about, definitely start with the IPFS docs introduction.
+But if you’re curious about what all this IPFS talk is about, definitely start with the IPFS docs introduction.

 Qri is built on top of go-ipfs